-Go meatless with these easy, allergen-friendly vegetarian lentil quinoa meatballs!
+Go meatless with these easy, allergen-friendly vegan lentil quinoa meatballs!
 They are a delicious meatless substitute to top your pasta or salads.

 Eating less meat has been surprisingly easy.